 - Community-based youth information services often have drop-in sessions where you can get advice and professional help.

-When is the transition from specialist CAMHS to adult services?
+When is the transition from specialist CYPMHS to adult services?

 The age children and young people move to another service can differ.
 For example, some transition at 16, others at 18 or older.